 I am a Tier 3 or Tier 4 teacher, can I complete my clinical experiences in the school I work at?

-Yes, as long as you have a cooperating teacher with the correct qualifications.
+Yes, as long as you have a cooperating teacher with the correct qualifications and your school meets the "diversity of placements" requirements.

 I have a relative in the building/district I would like to complete a clinical experience at.